lackofbindings/ORLModules/README.md

 If the "Add to VCC" button does not work you can manually enter the following url into the Packages settings of the VCC `https://lackofbindings.github.io/ORLModules/index.json`

-If you do not have access to the VCC, there are also unitypackage versions avalible in the [Releases](https://github.com/lackofbindings/ORLModules/releases/latest).
+If you do not have access to the VCC, there are also unitypackage versions available in the [Releases](https://github.com/lackofbindings/ORLModules/releases/latest).

 ## Usage